LarryHunter/ShoeStore/README.md

 # General Instructions
-## There are 2 required sections to complete this project:
+## There were 2 required sections to complete this project:

-Layouts
+* Layouts
-Navigation
+* Navigation

-The goal is to build an app that challenges you on the layouts and the navigation features.
+The goal was to build an app that challenged me on the layouts and the navigation features.
 Following the project steps should accomplish this project with a successful build.
-Once done, you can either submit the code in a zip file format or through your github repo, either are acceptable.